-Amendments to this Constitution shall become effective after ratification by a two-thirds (2/3) majority of students voting on said amendment in an election, after certification by the Chairman of the Rules Committee that such amendments have been duly ratified, the Chief Student Affairs Officer, the President of the University, and the Executive Vice-Chancellor after approval by the Board of Regents of The University of Texas System through its prescribed procedures.
+Amendments to this Constitution shall become effective after ratification by a, after certification by the Chairman of the Rules Committee that such amendments have been duly ratified, the Chief Student Affairs Officer, the President of the University, and the.

 Such amendments shall be deemed a revision of this Constitution, and a permanent copy shall be kept in the office of the Chief Student Affairs Officer.